A nonparametric test for a constant correlation matrix: Introduction

-In what follows, we stick to correlation.\ \citet{wied:2012} discuss why testing for constant correlation compared with testing for constant covariance may be of independent interest in applications.
-They also show that a correlation test can be more powerful than a covariance test when we have more than one change point in the covariance structure.
+In what follows, we stick to correlation.\ \citet{wied:2012} show that a correlation test can be more powerful than a covariance test when we have more than one change point in the covariance structure.

 However, the KB-test only considers bivariate correlations, whereas in portfolio management, where we typically have more than two assets, constancy of the whole correlation matrix is of interest.
-In this context, it would basically be possible to perform several pairwise tests and to use a level correction like Bonferroni-Holm.
-But probably, it is more elegant to directly consider the correlation matrix.
-This is done in the present paper which extends the methodology from the KB-test to higher dimensions, while keeping its nonparametric and model-free approach.
-We consider the $\frac{p(p-1)}{2}$-vector of successively calculated pairwise correlation coefficients, derive its limiting distribution with the functional delta method approach and some proof ideas from \citet{wied:2012} and use a bootstrap approximation for a normalizing constant in order to approximate the asymptotic limit distribution of the test statistic.
+In this context, it would be possible to perform several pairwise tests and to use a level correction like Bonferroni-Holm.
+However, in this paper, we consider the correlation matrix.
+In a simulation study, we see that the matrix-based test outperforms the Bonferroni-Holm approach in some (although not in all) situations.
+We extend the methodology from the KB-test to higher dimensions, but on the other hand keep its nonparametric and model-free approach.

+We consider the $\frac{p(p-1)}{2}$-vector of successively calculated pairwise correlation coefficients and derive its limiting distribution with the functional delta method approach and some proof ideas from \citet{wied:2012}.
+We use a bootstrap approximation for a normalizing constant in order to approximate the asymptotic limit distribution of the test statistic.
 This may be an alternative for the bivariate case as well.

+In an application of this test to Value-at-Risk forecasts (\citealp{berens:2013}) it is seen that this proposed test might indeed be useful in practical situations.
+That is, it might be a promising approach to combine the well-known CCC (constant conditional correlation) and DCC (dynamic conditional correlation) model with this test for structural breaks in correlations.

+The paper is organized as follows: In Section 2, we present the test statistic and derive the asymptotic null distribution, Section 3 deals with local power, Section 4 presents simulation evidence, Section 5 provides an empirical illustration and Section 6 a conclusion.
+All proofs are deferred to the appendix.

-\section{The fluctuation test}
+\section{The Fluctuation Test}